astutus/olimp.run/src/content/post/Catholicism.md

 ---

-## On spiritual corruption and institutional sin

-I used to be furious about the Church's hypocrisy.
-I still struggle with it.
-But then I noticed something deeper:

-Even through corrupt clergy and institutional shadows, the light doesn’t vanish.
-Quiet people still kneel in pews.
-Candles still burn.
-Old women pray faithfully.
-Something sacred **survives**.

-Maybe this is the paradox: the very ugliness of the Church **forces a deeper faith** — one that sees through the mess to the Messiah.

-And as Pope John Paul II once wrote:
-> *The Church is being purified — those who are here out of tradition are leaving.
-What remains is the faithful core.*
+## Why does Islamic discipline fascinate me?

+Oddly enough, I began reflecting more seriously on my own faith **because of Muslims** —
+athletes, colleagues, and friends whose consistency and devotion made me feel lazy by comparison.

+No excuses.
+No wavering.
+No bargaining with themselves.

+I even remember seeing an Orthodox Jew praying in an airport —
+devout, focused, undistracted —
+and wondering: if a Catholic did that in public, people would assume he was crazy.

+How did we drift so far?

+What struck me about Islam was the visible alignment between **faith and life**.
+They don’t just *say* God is first — they **live** it.

+- **Clear structure**: five daily prayers, Ramadan, abstinence from alcohol.
+- **Communal rhythm**: one global body, moving in sync.
+- **No compromise**: God really is the center.

+No surprise that someone like **Khabib Nurmagomedov** shines so brightly.
+His faith is his compass.
+His life matches his values.
+It’s Stoic virtue with Islamic integrity — and Marcus Aurelius would’ve nodded with approval.

 ---

+## Catholics have the same tools — we just forgot how to use them

+We too have a sacred rhythm:

+- The **Liturgy of the Hours** (matins, vespers, compline)
+- The **Rosary**, the **Angelus**
+- **Friday fasts**, **Advent**, **Lent**

+We’re not missing instruments — we’ve just **forgotten how to play them**.

+We stopped fasting.
+We stopped praying.
+We started treating spiritual devotion like a chore — or worse, a joke.
+Not only did we forget discipline — we began to mock it.

+And yet… it’s all still there.
+The scaffolding.
+The structure.
+The tradition.
+The tools.
+We don’t need to invent anything new — we just need to remember.

+---

 ## From darkness, light

-Evil doesn’t get the final word.

-God is the master of turning crucifixion into resurrection.
-Abuse into reform.
-Disgust into discernment.
-Collapse into clarity.

-> If the Church is cracked — maybe it’s so that more light can pour through.

-I don’t follow the Church because it’s perfect.
-I follow it because **even through all its imperfection**, I see Jesus.

-I follow it because somehow, **grace still flows**.

----
+I used to rage against the Church’s hypocrisy.
+Now I grieve it — and also see the sacred fire still burning beneath the ash.

+Quiet old women still light candles.
+Simple voices still pray the Rosary.
+Strangers still kneel in empty churches.
+Grace still flows.

-> “If I look with the eyes of scandal, I see a mess.
-If I look with the eyes of the Spirit, I see mystery.”
+> *“If I look with the eyes of scandal, I see a mess.
+> If I look with the eyes of the Spirit, I see mystery.”*

-And maybe that’s enough.
+The Church is cracked — maybe so **more light can shine through**.

-In this Holy Week — I don’t try to fix the Church.
+This Holy Week, I don’t try to fix the Church.

-I try to be one burning candle within it.
+I try to be **one burning candle** within it.

-**Fiat lux.**
+Fiat lux.